sethmlarson/truststore/README.md

 Right now truststore is a stand-alone library that can be installed globally in your application to immediately take advantage of the benefits in Python 3.10+.
-Truststore has also been integrated into pip as an opt-in method for verifying HTTPS certificates with truststore instead of certifi.
+Truststore has also been integrated into pip 24.2+ as the default method for verifying HTTPS certificates (with a fallback to certifi).

-Long-term the hope is to make truststore the default way to verify HTTPS certificates in pip and to add this functionality into Python itself.
+Long-term the hope is to add this functionality into Python itself.
 Wish us luck!

 ## Installation